Dark Web Marketplaces and COVID-19: before the vaccine: Discussion

 Our research shares some limitations with previous studies, namely that not all active DWMs were surveyed.
-For instance, we did not analyse 15 of the marketplaces explored in the previous report~\cite{broadhurstavailability}.
-It must be noted, however, that the number of active marketplaces is constantly changing due to closures or new openings~\cite{elbahrawy2019collective}; and obtaining full coverage is challenging due to the active efforts of DMWs to obstruct research studies and law enforcement investigations, for example through the use of CAPTCHAs.
+For instance, we did not analyse 12 of the DWMs explored in the previous report~\cite{broadhurstavailability}.
+It must be noted, however, that the number of active DWMs is constantly changing due to closures or new openings~\cite{elbahrawy2019collective} and obtaining full coverage is challenging due to the active efforts of DMWs to obstruct research studies and law enforcement investigations, for example through the use of CAPTCHAs.
+Another limitation is the lack of reliable fully automated annotation method: this forced us to manually annotate listings and thus limited our analysis to listings only directly related to COVID-19.
+One key problem to be solved in this regard is the presence of false positives when doing a keyword search.
+In the presence of a more automated pipeline, one could extend this analysis to a more precise quantification of the effect of the pandemic on traditional DWMs' goods like weapons, drugs or digital goods.